How To Write the Perfect Investor Update (Tips and Templates)

 From our article, “You Should be Asking Your Investors for Help.
 Here’s How.”

 “At its core, building a VC-backed business is about generating revenue.
 The biggest value add for a business?
 Closing more deals.
 Your investors are in the “deal-making” business and likely have a knack for closing deals.

-Help with Hiring — Talent is the resource every company is in competition for on a daily basis.
+Talent is the resource every company is in competition for on a daily basis.
 Any tool or resource you can use to find top talent for your business is worth leveraging.
-Investors are generally happen to help fill an open role and often have an extensive network to do so.
+Investors generally happen to help fill an open role and often have an extensive network to do so.
 Be specific as possible about the role, as well as items like the experience level required, and target compensation to make it low-maintenance for your investors.

-Fundraising — One of the main reasons to send investor updates is the increased likelihood of raising follow on funding.
+One of the main reasons to send investors monthly updates is the increased likelihood of raising follow on funding.
+If you have properly communicated with investors, chances are they will be more enthusiastic to invest in your next round.
 We have found that companies that regularly send investor updates double their chances of raising follow on funding.
 When it comes down to it and an investor has to make a decision between 2 investments; 1 that has been communicating and 1 that has not been communicating.
 It is easy to go with the one that has been transparent and has made an effort to build a relationship.